 Section 1 Amendments

 These Parish By-Laws may be altered or amended by a two-thirds (2/3) majority vote of the voting members of the Parish in attendance at the Annual Parish Meeting at which a quorum is present or a Special Meeting convened for that purpose at which a quorum is present, provided that written notice is given to the membership specifying the proposed addition, change or amendment.
 Such written notice shall be distributed to voting members of the Parish no later than fifteen (15) days before the date of the Parish Meeting at which the proposed changes, additions or amendments are to be discussed.
 All amendments, changes or additions so proposed shall not take effect unless approved by the Diocesan Authority.

 For matters not covered by these By-Laws the Parish may enact procedures and regulations to meet the need of a particular situation in the Parish.
 Such additional procedures and regulations must be presented to the Diocesan Authority for his approval before they become effective.

 Section 3 Scope of Rights

-Notwithstanding any provisions contained herein or any provisions that might be assumed from the civil law concerning not-for-profit or religious corporations, nothing in these By-Laws shall be deemed to have granted any individual parishioners or group of parishioners any rights, as members of the present corporation, that are in conflict with, or at variance with, or superior to those recognized in the Statute of the Orthodox Church in America.
+Notwithstanding any provisions contained herein or any provisions that might be assumed from the civil law concerning not-for-profit or religious corporations, nothing in these By-Laws shall be deemed to have granted any individual parishioners or group of parishioners any rights, as members of the present corporation, that are in conflict with, or at variance with, or superior to those recognized in the Statutes.

 Section 4 Text